rnabioco/rbi-website/content/talk/2020/seminars/technology-rfa/index.md

 1. **Receptor-ligand interactions that control gene expression**.
 We and others have established a workflow for scoring receptor-ligand interactions in single-cells.
 We hope to collaboratively apply this tool to study receptor:ligand interactinos that control organismal development, specificity in the immune system, and cell cycle control deregulated in cancer.

 1. **Tracking Molecular dissemination in animals**.
 We developed an approach to track the distribution of molecules in animals using single-cell sequencing to understand the cell-type specificity and impacts of delivered molecules in vivo.
-We hope to collaboratively apply this tool to define

 1. **Single-cell lineaging**.
 New methods can track the development of an initial cell or cell population using DNA barcoding strategies and single-cell RNA sequencing.
-The RBI plans to invest in these new technologies and is looking to partner with researchers with interesting biological applications.
+The RBI plans to invest in these new technologies and is looking to partner with researchers interesting biological applications.

 We also have ideas to combine single-cell mRNA-sequencing with long-reading sequencing for analysis of full-length mRNA isoforms and viral RNAs, or to expand the capabilities of multi-modal single-cell mRNA-seq to analyze diverse cellular phenotypes.